 Wolves had been relegated from the First Division at the end of the 1981-82 season, and Burnley promoted from the Third.
 Though Wolves made an immediate return to the top flight at the end of this season, finishing second, Burnley went straight back down.
 Manager Brian Miller, a member of the 1959-60 League Championship-winning team, was replaced in January 1983 by another ex-player, Frank Casper; although they couldn’t avoid relegation, Burnley achieved notable cup runs.
 They reached the quarter-finals of the FA Cup and went one better in the Milk (League) Cup, only beaten by eventual winners Liverpool, 3-1 on aggregate over two legs in the semi-final.
 The highlight of their season was a 4-1 win away at Tottenham in the quarter-final of the competition, on the day Miller was sacked.

 In 1982-83, Burnley could still call on the experience of internationals Martin Dobson, Willie Donachie, Brian Flynn, and Billy Hamilton, with the promise of a future England player in Trevor Steven, later a League Champion at Everton, who was signed by Marseille from Rangers in 1991 for a British record transfer of £5.5 million.
+Alongside Steven, Brian Laws also went on to play in the First Division, as did another product of the Burnley youth system in Mike Phelan, firstly for Norwich and then signed by Manchester United in 1989.
 Wolves had John Burridge in goal, an ever-present in their promotion season, around halfway through his incredible career of nearly 30 years in the Football League.
 Geoff Palmer, Kenny Hibbitt and then-club record goalscorer John Richards (returned from a loan spell at Derby that season) had all spent over a decade at Molineux, dating back to their successes of the 70s and early 80s.

 Later in the 80s, both clubs dropped into the bottom division for the first time in their illustrious histories; their next meeting after this one was in the Fourth Division in September 1986.
 Burnley, who had never even been as low as the Third Division before the decade began, only escaped relegation to the Conference on the final day of the 1986-87 season.
 Meanwhile Wolves, League Cup winners in 1980 (when they finished sixth in the First Division) and FA Cup semi-finalists a year later, suffered three successive relegations between 1984 and 1986.
 The two met in the Sherpa Van Trophy Final at Wembley in 1988 as they began the gradual climb back to the top of English football, with Wolves the victors.